ayeshLK/websubhub-deployment/README.md

 [![Validation](https://github.com/ayeshLK/websubhub-deployment/actions/workflows/validation.yml/badge.svg)](https://github.com/ayeshLK/websubhub-deployment/actions/workflows/validation.yml)

-This repository provides Docker-based deployment configurations for WSO2 WebSubHub with support for multiple message broker backends.
+This repository provides Docker and Kubernetes-based deployment configurations for WSO2 WebSubHub with support for multiple message broker backends.
 It's designed to simulate WebSubHub deployments and facilitate running various test scenarios.

 ## Overview

 WebSubHub is a publish-subscribe hub implementation based on the W3C WebSub specification.
 This repository helps you:
 - Build Docker images for WebSubHub components
-- Deploy WebSubHub with different message broker backends (e.g., Solace)
+- Deploy WebSubHub with different message broker backends (Solace, Kafka)
+- Deploy WebSubHub on Kubernetes using Helm charts
 - Run integration tests and validate WebSub functionality

 ## Prerequisites

+### For Docker Deployment
 - **Docker** and **Docker Compose** installed
 - **Docker Buildx** for multi-architecture builds
 - **Java 21+** for building the project
 - **Ballerina SL 2201.13.1+** for building the project
 - **Git** for cloning repositories

+### For Kubernetes Deployment (Optional)
+- **Kubernetes cluster** (v1.19+)
+- **Helm 3.x** for chart deployment
+- **kubectl** configured to access your cluster

 ## Building Docker Images